sdslabs/Rootex/THIRDPARTY.md

 ### Remarks

 Installer to install OpenAL 1.1 on the system.
-For development, it is required to install OpenAL 1.1 through the link provided above, however during distribution, we intend to distribute this OpenAL 1.1 installer and run it during setting up Rootex on the player's system.
+For development, it is required to install OpenAL 1.1 Core SDK at the website link provided above, however during distribution, we intend to distribute this OpenAL 1.1 installer and run it while setting up Rootex on the player's system.

 ## Rlottie